OWASP

 How can Fluid Attacks help with OWASP compliance?

-Ensuring compliance with up-to-date security standards may become a complicated issue for diverse organizations that use continually evolving information technology for their businesses.
+Ensuring compliance with current security requirements may be a complicated challenge for many companies whose operations depend on dynamic and evolving technology.
 Fluid Attacks recognizes this and offers you comprehensive testing and analysis to determine whether your company is effectively complying with all the corresponding security requirements.

 Fluid Attacks' Continuous Hacking service tests around 200 technical security requirements in each of your projects.
 These requirements include preventing OWASP Top 10 Web Application Security Risks.
 We guarantee the detection of all vulnerabilities in your software associated with such risks.
 In addition, we provide you with reliable reports so that your team can take the necessary steps to adjust and maintain your information systems in line with OWASP requirements.